scardine/paymo/readme.md

 ## What is Paymo?

 Paymo is cloud based application for tracking your time and invoice your clients.
-Before I started using it, I constantly forgot to bill some customer for some of my time, so it rocks my universe.
+Before I started using it, I was constantly forgettig to bill some customer for some of my time, so it rocks my universe.
 I would recomend it for any freelancer or small consulting business.

 If you want to check Paymo, use my referal link: